darrenldl/ProVerif-ATP/doc/manual/README.md

 ## Example

+We pick CH07 as our example (stored as `examples/CH07-tag-auth.pv`)

+We first go through the specification and our encoding, then we'll use pvatp for our analysis

+#### CH07 specification

+#### CH07 encoding

+#### Using pvatp

-We pick the CH07 example in the `examples/` folder and invoke pvatp on the `.pv` file, pvatp handles everything onward automatically as seen by the following sample terminal output
+invoke pvatp on the `.pv` file, pvatp handles everything onward automatically as seen by the following sample terminal output

 ```bash
 $ pvatp CH07-tag-auth.pv